The Fantastic Expedition of Dillard & Clark

 The Fantastic Expedition of Dillard & Clark is a country rock album by Dillard & Clark.
-The album was recorded in 1968, shortly after Gene Clark departed the Byrds for the second time, and Doug Dillard left the Dillards.
+A&M Records issued the album in the US in October 1968, and its release in the UK followed in July 1969.
+The album was recorded in 1968, shortly after Gene Clark had departed the Byrds for the second time and after Doug Dillard left the Dillards.
 The album is hailed by critics and musicians as a unique masterpiece at the intersection of country rock and Americana.

 Background

 Clark's debut solo album, Gene Clark with the Gosdin Brothers, had been a commercial failure.
 After the dismissal of David Crosby from the Byrds, Clark had rejoined his previous band, but after performing only three shows, he left the tour due to his anxieties and fear of flying.
 He then signed with A&M Records and began sessions for his debut album on his new label with instrumentalist Douglas Dillard.
 Bernie Leadon co-wrote six of the songs and also performed on the album.
 Due to Clark's refusal to tour, a short series of shows at The Troubadour in L.A. was the only promotion for the album and, as a result, it too was a commercial failure.